rohanramgopal/ai-text-summarizer-pro/README.md

 ## ⚙️ How It Works

-User provides input (text, URL, or file)
+-User provides input (text, URL, or file)
-Text is extracted and cleaned
+-Text is extracted and cleaned
-Content is split into manageable chunks
+-Content is split into manageable chunks
-Transformer model generates summaries
+-Transformer model generates summaries
-Output is formatted and enhanced
+-Output is formatted and enhanced
-Keywords and translations are applied
+-Keywords and translations are applied
-Final result is displayed and downloadable
+-Final result is displayed and downloadable

 ---